MiguelHigueraDev/keyfix/README.md

 3. Done!

 The app will continue to run in the background if the window is closed, to completely close go to your system tray and right click it.
+To automatically launch hidden in the tray, enable **Start minimized** from the application's settings.

 ## Development instructions